evolvedbinary/hsg-project-wiki/Setup.md

     - 30 GB of available storage space (an SSD, or at least an SSD/HD hybrid "Fusion" drive, is recommended for best performance).
 - An up-to-date copy macOS (10.14; see warning below about 10.15).
 The Mac operating system is not strictly necessary; on Windows, Linux, or other operating systems, you should be able to find alternative methods of installing the required software, but you're on your own.
 - A GitHub account
-    - If you don't have one, please create one at https://github.com/join
+    - If you don't have one, please create one at https://github.com/join.
     - Make note of your credentials (username & password), since you will need these for the steps below.
     - Let your trainer know your GitHub account name so we can add you to the HistoryAtState organization on GitHub, also needed for the steps below.
 - Other required information that will be provided to you [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist)
+    - oXygen license key
     - Credentials for hsg (needed when you begin publishing directly to hsg)
-    - oXygen license key

 ## Updating from an old setup?

-[Instructions last updated August 13, 2019]
+[Instructions last updated August 16, 2019.]

-- **Note:** These instructions are being updated and are not expected to work. **Please stick with your previous setup** if possible and wait for the testing to be completed before proceeding.
 - From the Apple () menu in the top-left corner of your screen, choose "About This Mac".
-If it says "macOS Mojave version 10.14.x", skip ahead to the next step.
-Otherwise, here is the link to the [macOS Mojave webpage](https://itunes.apple.com/gb/app/macos-mojave/id1398502828?mt=12); go to this page and click on the "View in the Mac App Store" button to open Mojave in the App Store.
+If it says "macOS Mojave Version 10.14.x", click on the "Software Update" button and install any available software updates, then skip to the next step.
+If you are running an earlier version of macOS, here is the link to the [macOS Mojave webpage](https://itunes.apple.com/gb/app/macos-mojave/id1398502828?mt=12); go to this page and click on the "View in the Mac App Store" button to open Mojave in the App Store.
 Click on the Download button, and allow the installation to complete.
+    - If your computer tells you that it cannot run macOS Mojave (10.14), worry not; all of our software is still compatible with macOS High Sierra (10.13), but the directions below assume that you have Mojave.
     - **Warning:** If macOS **Catalina (10.15)** is available, please exercise caution when updating your computer to this version, since 10.15 drops support for 32-bit applications, including Kingston's IronKey software, which you may rely on in your duties.
 Please confirm with your trainer that all software you require is 64-bit capable before you update to macOS 10.15.
-- Open the App Store (using Spotlight, search for `App Store`; or in Finder, select `Go` > `Applications`), select the Updates tab, and install all available updates.
-If the App Store prompts you to restart your system to complete installation of operating system updates, do so before proceeding.
+- Open the App Store (using the Spotlight (🔍) icon in the menu bar, search for `App Store`; or in Finder, select `Go` > `Applications`, and find `App Store` in the list of applications), select the Updates tab, and install all available updates.
-- After installing macOS Mojave (10.14) and all system updates, you will need to install the current version of the Apple Developer Command Line Tools so that Homebrew and our oXygen scripts work.
+- After installing all system updates, you will need to install the current version of the Apple Developer Command Line Tools.
 To do so, open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`), and paste in the following command:

         xcode-select --install

     This will bring up a dialog with 3 buttons.
 Select "Install", and let the installation complete.
+Or, it might tell you that you already have these tools installed, in which case you should proceed.

 - You will need to update Homebrew.
 To do so, enter the following command:

         brew update && brew upgrade

-- We also need to make sure you have all of the required dependencies installed.
+- We also need to make sure you have all of the HSG software dependencies installed.
 To show what you have already installed, paste in the following command:

         brew list

     You should see at least the following 4 entries: `ant git node node@10`.
-If you see `node@6` and not `node@10`, the following two commands will upgrade node@6 to node@10:
+If you see `node@4`, `node@6`, and/or `node@8`, these are old versions, and we should uninstall these.
+Paste in the following commands to uninstall the old versions (4 through 8), as appropriate:

+        brew uninstall node@4

         brew uninstall node@6

-        brew install node@10
+        brew uninstall node@8

-    If any are of the other 3 entries (`ant git node`) are missing from the result of the `brew list` command above, install them with the following command:
+    If any of the other 4 required dependencies—`ant`, `git`, `node`, or `node@10`—are missing from the result of the `brew list` command above, install them with the following commands, as needed:

         brew install ant

         brew install git

         brew install node

+        brew install node@10

 - Run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
 Keep running `brew doctor` until it reports: